dvaghjiani/AFL-Attendance-Prediction/docs/index.md

 It's no secret that Australians love their sport.
 If you go to any social gathering here, it's highly likely that you'll catch at least a snippet of a conversation about sport, whether it be cricket, tennis, soccer or some other sport.
-However nothing quite matches Australians' passion for Australian Rules Football.
+However nothing quite matches Australians' passion for _Australian Rules Football_.
 The AFL (Australian Football League) is the sport's highest-level league and regularly attracts match crowds in excess of 60,000 people.

 ![Image](/Mark.jpg)
 <p style="text-align: center;">A Collingwood player takes a spectacular mark in the 2018 Preliminary Final</p>